-Bone marrow stem cell therapy with PRP injections, fat stem cell therapy with PRP injections, and amniotic/placenta stem cell therapy with PRP injections are three safe and minimally invasive procedures that use the healing abilities of your own cells to treat conditions like degenerated tendons, cartilage and ligament injuries, and advanced arthritis.
+Bone marrow therapy with PRP injections, fat therapy with PRP injections are safe and minimally invasive procedures that use the healing abilities of your own cells to treat conditions like degenerated tendons, cartilage and ligament injuries, and advanced arthritis.

-To learn if bone marrow, fat, or amniotic/placenta cell therapy with PRP injections are right for you, contact us online today!
+To learn if bone marrow, fat, or PRP injections are right for you, contact us online today!

-Bone marrow, fat, and amniotic/placenta cells with PRP therapy use a combination of regenerative cells and Platelet-Rich Plasma (PRP).
-Mega growth factors are present in amniotic and placenta tissue.
+Bone marrow, fat, with PRP therapy use a combination of regenerative cells and Platelet-Rich Plasma (PRP).
 Fat, and bone marrow have the unique capability of becoming other cells.
 Platelet-Rich Plasma is a serum created from blood that consists of platelets and proteins.
-Platelet-Rich Plasma is taken from the blood, not the fat, bone marrow, or amniotic/placenta tissues.
+Platelet-Rich Plasma is taken from the blood, not the fat, bone marrow.

-Bone marrow contains regenerative cells called mesenchymal regenerative cells (MSRs) or mesenchymal stem cells (MSCs).
-MSCs have the capability to turn into bone, cartilage, or muscle tissue, and can be taken from the crest of the patient’s hip bone.
-Bone marrow stem cell injections are accompanied by PRP injections at the injury site.
+Bone marrow cells have the capability to turn into bone, cartilage, or muscle tissue, and can be taken from the crest of the patient’s hip bone.
+Bone marrow injections are accompanied by PRP injections at the injury site.
 Healing begins immediately, and generally takes about three months to complete.

-The only real difference between fat cell therapy with PRP treatment and its bone marrow counterpart is that in fat cell therapy, the MSCs are usually taken from the patient’s hip or outer thigh fat tissue.
-The advantage to using MSCs from fat versus MSCs from bone marrow is that the process of collecting fat cells is less invasive than collecting bone marrow and more stem cells can be harvested in older patients.
-Bone marrow stem cells decreased in older patients.
+The only real difference between fat cell therapy with PRP treatment and its bone marrow counterpart is that in fat cell therapy, the cells are usually taken from the patient’s hip or outer thigh fat tissue.
+The advantage to using fat versus bone marrow is that the process of collecting fat cells is less invasive than collecting bone marrow and more cells can be harvested in older patients.
+Bone marrow cells decreased in older patients.

-Regenerative cell therapy may be capable of repairing tissues that were previously thought to be irreparable, particularly cartilage, bone, and muscle.
-This is why Dr. Truong believes regenerative cell therapy to be the best treatment for arthritic joint pain from cartilage loss, and will help you decide which regenerative cell with PRP treatment is best for you.
+Regenerative cell therapy may be capable of repairing tissues that were previously thought to be irreparable.
+This is why Dr. Truong believes regenerative cell therapy to be the best treatment for arthritic joint pain as an option before surgery and will help you decide which regenerative cell with PRP treatment is best for you.

 Regenerative cell therapy is much less painful and invasive than surgery.
-Bone marrow and fat cell therapy with PRP also carries fewer risks than surgery because the MSCs and PRP are taken from the patient’s body, lowering the risk of rejection or allergic reaction.
-Amniotic/placenta therapy with PRP will also not result in rejection or allergic reaction.
+Bone marrow and fat cell therapy with PRP also carries fewer risks than surgery, lowering the risk of rejection or allergic reaction.

 Bone marrow is flexible tissue in the interior of bones that produces red blood cells and immune cells.
-Bone marrow contains cells called mesenchymal stem cells (MSCs) and Hematopoietic stem cells, which have the potential to turn into many different kinds of cells, like bone, muscles, ligaments, cartilage.
+Bone marrow contains cells have the potential to turn into many different kinds of cells, like bone, muscles, ligaments, cartilage.

 Human adipose tissue (fat) is mostly made up of adipocytes, which store energy for the body.
-Like bone marrow, fat also contains mesenchymal stem cells (MSCs), which have the potential to turn into many different kinds of cells, like bones, muscles, ligaments, soft tissues, cartilage.
+Like bone marrow, fat have the potential to turn into many different kinds of cells, like bones, muscles, ligaments, soft tissues, cartilage.
 Fat stem cells does not decrease with age, but bone marrow does.